 The 2008-09 Facilities Performance Indicators Report is available at no cost to all APPA members who participated in the survey, or for purchase through the APPA website for all others.
 The newly enhanced report is based on an extensive data collection effort (over a 75 percent increase over last year) for the 2008-09 fiscal year.

 Anyone with access to the 2008-09 Web-based FPI report will be able to view data from 2008-09, 2007-08, 2006-07, 2005-06, and the new set of Executive Level Dashboards.

 - APPA Member Participant FREE

 - APPA Member Non-Participant \$500

-- Nonmember Participant \$895
+- · Nonmember Participant \$895

-Nonmember Non-Participant - \$1,000

-Accessing the report allows your institution to identify up to five users who can view your report.
-In addition, you'll have access to the newly created Executive Level Dashboards as well as the newly enhanced Executive Level Presentation and Report Dashboards.
+Nonmember Non-Participant - \$1,000 Accessing the report allows your institunewly created Executive Level Dashboards as well as the newly enhanced Executive Level Presentation and Report Dashboards.
 The report will be available this spring.